LICENSE#: CCC1335003 | CGC1539879

 Pricing transparency builds trust.
 Confusing payment terms destroy it.

 Verify the payment schedule.
 How much is the deposit?
 Are there progress payments?
 When is final payment due?
+These are important things to ask when getting roofing quotes?
 Large upfront deposits or cash-only requests raise roofing contract red flags.

 Confirm whether pricing is fixed, allowance-based, or tied to material escalation clauses.
 If allowances are included, define them clearly.
 We should know the unit price for replacing damaged decking or insulation before work begins.